timothyas/generic-matern-covariance/README.md

 - [ ] Compare to WC01
     - [x] Take a dive into the stability criterion
     - [x] How do correlation lengths change with number of iterations?
+    - [ ] Do we still get the factor of ~3 when the diffusivity is constant (stationary)?
 - [ ] Further Matern exploration and tightening up:
     - [ ] How inexact can we be?
 10-2 looks good, checking 10-1
     - [ ] Higher powers